NearlyTRex/LibRay/README.md

 You will need an [AUR helper](https://wiki.archlinux.org/index.php/AUR_helpers) (of which there are many).

-Then you will need to run the appropriate install command for that AUR helper using `libray-git` as package name.
+Then you will need to run the appropriate install command for that AUR helper using `libray` as package name.

 This will essentially automatically do the manual method for you.